-This gluten and grain-free Quinoa Porridge breakfast can be as simple as the quinoa and choice of milk, but much more nutritious and delicious with the optional extras.
-It’s a great way to use up left over quinoa so next time you are planning a quinoa based meal, make sure you cook a bit extra for breakfast the next day.
+This gluten and grain-free Quinoa Porridge breakfast can be as simple as the quinoa and your choice of milk.
+But it’s much more nutritious and delicious with the optional extras.
+It’s also a great way to use up left over quinoa.
+So next time you are planning a quinoa based meal, make sure you cook a bit extra for breakfast the next day.
+I have included instructions for cooking the quinoa in case you need it.

 Quinoa Porridge is a fabulous, protein rich alternative to an oat based porridge.
 It’s also my next recipe to feature on JamieOliver.com – my twist on Jamie’s Banana and Cinnamon Porridge recipe.
 Enjoy!